Drahkcir/hotkey-backup-folder/README.md

 # Description

-This small script allow a user to perform the save of the folder containing the saves of the Ghost Recon Wildlands games and allow performing restoration by a single keystroke
+This small script allow a user to perform the save of the folder configured in the ini file and allow performing restoration by a single keystroke

 ---
 # prerequisite
 - [autohotkeyV2](https://www.autohotkey.com) installed